cloudflare/next-on-pages/docs/routing.md

 ## Routing Phases

 In order to explain how routing works, it is important to first understand the underlying stages that the system goes through.
-These are taken from the Vercel build output config, and interpreted in a way that can be used by the worker.
+These are taken from the Vercel build output config (as per the [Vercel documentation](https://vercel.com/docs/build-output-api/v3/configuration#handler-route)), and interpreted in a way that can be used by the worker.

 The routing process is broken down into a series of different phases.